Empowering Health Care Professionals to Identify and Support Victims and Survivors of Gender-Based Violence

 • Raise awareness and strengthen collaboration among stakeholders within and outside the healthcare system who are involved in the identification and response to gender-based violence.

-• Produce podcast episodes.
+• Production of two educational podcast episodes.

-Expected Impact
+Impact

 • Strengthen the knowledge and skills of healthcare professionals in identifying, intervening early, and supporting survivors of gender-based violence.